ius-csg/cslabs-backend/README.md

 ```
 dotnet ef database update LastGoodMigration
 ```
-###Steps to complete for a Migration when a Pull Request is Merged into Branch
+###Steps to complete for a Migration when a Pull Request is Merged

 If a pull request was merged into dev that contains a migration and your branch also added a migration, then you will need to perform the following steps: